NUS-OSS is an initiative to help interested NUS SoC students become OSS developers.

 Each of the projects have their own documentation on how to get started.

 Vacations are especially good times to get started on our projects as our projects are more active during those times.
-We even have dedicated working space in school for those working on our projects during vacation times.

-Earning modular credit
+Earning course credit

 For NUS students, it is possible to get paid for work done in these projects.

-Part time internships : Pay depends on the amount of work, at normal NSWS scheme
+• Part time internships : Pay depends on the amount of work, at normal NSWS scheme

-Full time internships : $1000-1500 per month.
+• Full time internships : $1000-1500 per month.
 These internships are eligible for SIP and ATAP credit.

-Google Summer of Code: Our projects have taken part in GSoC 2014 (4 internships), 2015 (6 internships), 2016 (7 internships) 2017 (9 internships), 2018 (5 internships).
+In the past, we also took part in Google Summer of Code.
+Our projects have taken part in GSoC 2014 (4 internships), 2015 (6 internships), 2016 (7 internships) 2017 (9 internships), 2018 (5 internships).

 Before you apply